 1985 - 1989: Chevron Resources Company purchased the Getty lease in October 1985 and then immediately renewed exploration on the Property primarily looking for additional massive sulphides along strike.
 Additional geophysical surveys, including a proprietary deep penetrating EM survey were completed.
 An additional 16 drill holes totaling 6,038 metres were drilled.
-Sulphides were intersected although no significant massive sulphides were located.
+Sulphides were intersected although no significant massive sulphides were located (Luethe, 1989).

-In the second half of 1988, work was carried out in the vicinity of Getty hole 66-84-90.
-A detailed re-evaluation commenced and a revised geologic interpretation was completed.
-Additional metallurgical work was also done.
+In the second half of 1988, a detailed re-evaluation commenced and a revised geologic interpretation was completed.
+Additional metallurgical work was also done (Luethe, 1989).